DeepMLNet/DeepNet/Tensor/Tensor.Docs/articles/Guide-Shape.md

 ```

 ### Automatic broadcasting

 Broadcasting is also performed automatically when performing element-wise operations between two tensors of different, but compatible, shapes.
-This will be explained in the following chapters of the guide.
+This will be explained in the section about [tensor operations](Guide-Operations.md) of the guide.